AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/document-permissions.md

 ## Considerations about sharing documents

-In addition to the considerations below, also see [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+In addition to the considerations below, also see [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 >[!NOTE]
 >
 >A Workfront administrator can add or remove permissions to any items in the system, for all users, without being the owner of those items.

 * Sharing a document is similar to sharing any other object in Workfront.
-For information about how to share documents in Workfront, see [Share an object in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).
+For information about how to share documents in Workfront, see [Share an object](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).
 * You can grant the following permissions to documents:

    * View